Geomty/StudyBuddy/README.md

 echo API_KEY=API_KEY > .env
 node .
 ```
-Remember to get an API key for Gemini and configure the project properly.
+Remember to get an API key for Gemini.